OS2bos/os2bos/README.rst

 * Export to Prism log - Log related to the PRISM exports management command.
 The log is written to ``/log/export_to_prism.log``.

-* Mark Fictive Payments Paid log - Log related to the marking fictive payments paid management command.
-The log is written to ``mark_fictive_payments_paid.log``.
+* Mark Payments Paid log - Log related to the marking payments paid management command.
+The log is written to ``mark_payments_paid.log``.

 * Generate Payments Report log - Log related to generating the payment reports.
 The log is written to ``/log/generate_payments_report.log``.